Karthikkannan-AI/Deep-Learning-based-Aircraft-Detection-from-satellite-imagery/README.md

 ## Introduction  ##

-We have trained a custom neural network to identify aircrafts (object detection) from high resoulution satellite imagery.
+We have trained a custom neural network to identify aircrafts (object detection) from high resoulution satellite imagery*.

 <img src="https://github.com/Karthikkannan-AI/Deep-Learning-based-Aircraft-Detection-from-satellite-imagery/blob/main/resources/Introduction.jpeg?raw=true">

+* = For test and evaluation purpose we have downloaded the imagery from Google Earth.

 - - - -